 Measuring VO2 max is done through a very complex test (generally on a treadmill or a stationary bike) where the intensity of exercise is incrementally increased while the amount of oxygen the subject is using is measured.
 Generally, oxygen consumption is linearly related to the intensity of the effort.
 That is, the higher the exercise intensity is, the more oxygen the subject will consume.
 At some point, however, the subject’s oxygen consumption will cease to increase, despite increases in exercise intensity.
 The oxygen consumption at that point is the subject’s VO2 max.

 Unless you’re an elite athlete, you’ll probably never have your VO2 max tested.
 You should be thankful.
 As you can probably imagine, the test involves quite a bit of discomfort for the subject.
 (Read about Beth Risdon’s testing here.)
 You can actually estimate your VO2 max by taking your maximum heart rate, dividing it by your resting heart rate and multiplying the result by 15.
 (But finding your maximum heart rate isn’t very fun either.)

 Your VO2 max will vary quite a bit throughout your life.
-Your level of fitness, altitude at which you’re living, age, gender and genetic factors all affect your VO2 max.
+Your level of fitness, altitude at which you’re living, age, gender and genetic factors all affect your VO2 max (in addition to performance enhancing drugs as Lance has admitted since this article was originally written).
 You really don’t need to know your exact number.
 You just need to know that whatever it is, you can improve it through training.
-That, however, is the subject of a future article.
 For now, you’ll just have to be satisfied with knowing what Stella Artois man is talking about so that you can knowingly retort that Miguel Indurain’s VO2 max was 88 at his peak.